MyskYko/dfgmap/README.md

 switches verbosing levels. the level 0 shows the properties of the problem and the result with the elapsed time. the level 1 displays the detailed scheduling in the result. the level 2 shows the configurations of the problem read from the input files. the level 3 shows the solver's output to stdout.

 ## benchmark
-three benchmarks are prepared. in the directory "benchmark", codes to generate problems are located. please compile one of them and run the generated executable with an interger parameter, then "e.txt" and "f.txt" (and "g.txt" in some cases) are generated.
+some benchmarks are prepared. in the directory "benchmark", codes to generate problems are located. please compile one of them and run the generated executable with an interger parameter, then "e.txt" and "f.txt" (and "g.txt" in some cases) are generated.

 ### ring.cpp
 generates a problem to map matrix-vector multiplication onto a ring-connected PEs. it requires one parameter, detnoted as N.